As amended December 10, 2019

 Section 1.
 The Program Committee for the annual meeting shall include the president‐elect (chair), the two vice presidents for admissions, the vice president for registrars, the chairperson of the Professional Access and Equity Committee and others as appointed by the chairperson of the committee.
 The committee shall be responsible for the planning and implementation of the program for the annual meeting.

 Section 2.
 The Nominating Committee shall consist of the chair, the two vice presidents for admissions, vice president for registrars, and five other members elected by the membership.
 The Nominating Committee for the subsequent year shall be elected from a pool of no less than ten candidates proposed by the membership and/or selected by the current Nominating Committee.
+The candidate receiving the most votes, will be named the Chair-Elect of the Nominating Committee and must be willing to serve on the committee for a two-year term.
 By accepting a position on the Nominating Committee, the CACRAO member is willingly removing themselves from consideration for a leadership position for the year in which the member would serve to nominate individuals for leadership positions in the Association.
-No later than fifty (50) days prior to the Annual Meeting a ballot shall be distributed to each voting member containing the names of nominees for the subsequent year's Nominating Committee, with instructions for voting.
-Those ballots returned as directed within 30 days of the distribution shall be counted as valid ballots.
-The Committee shall make every reasonable effort to ensure the authentication and confidentiality of all ballots that are returned.
-In the case of tie votes, the Committee shall make the choice between tied candidates.

 Section 3.
 The Recognition Committee shall present such resolutions as may be appropriate for the members' consideration at the annual meeting.
 They shall also inform the association of members who have died since the previous annual meeting.